dssg/triage/src/triage/component/results_schema/README.md

    it is suggesting make sense.
 Make any modifications you want; the autogenerate functionality is just meant as a guideline.

-5. Upgrade the database: `manage alembic upgrade head`
+5. Upgrade the database: `just alembic upgrade head`

 6. Update the [factories file](../../../../src/tests/results_tests/factories.py) with your changes - see more on factories below if you are unfamiliar with them.